sky-shift/skyshift/README.md

 ```

 Install dependencies, Sky Manager packages, and setup cli
-(assuming the repo has been cloned to ./Skyflow)
+(assuming the repo has been cloned to ./skyshift)
 ```
-cd Skyflow
+cd skyshift
 pip install -e .
 # Dependencies for SkyShift's API server.
 pip install -e .[server]